-On a more detailed level, Rwanda’s overall sub-indicator performance is good.
-Respect for property rights continues to be the highest-scoring sub-indicator with 92 points.
-On management and settlement of investor-State disputes (90) and restrictions on FDI (83), the score remains the same as in 2018.
-The score for the sub-indicator communication of vision and policies has gone up from 80 to 82 points.
-The performance is unchanged on transparency (80), regulatory effectiveness (72) and institutional governance (66).
-Robustness of policy goals and commitments is again the lowest-scoring sub-indicator with 49 points.
+On a more detailed level, Rwanda’s sub-indicator performance is very good.
+Respect for property rights continues to be the highest-scoring sub-indicator at 92.
+On management and settlement of investor-State disputes (90) the score remains the same as in 2019.
+Its scores on the sub-indicators restrictions on FDI and communication of vision and policies have gone up from 83 and 82, respectively, to 85.
+The performance on transparency has improved by three points and is now at 83.
+The scores on regulatory effectiveness (72) and institutional governance (66) are unchanged from last year.
+Its performance on robustness of policy goals and commitments has improved from 49 to 50, although this is again the lowest-scoring sub-indicator.